You know, I’m watching The Terror of Dr. Hichcock right now, and somehow this film is less creepy than this album.

 B2.
 Jasmine ‘49

 B5.
 The Perfumed Garden of Gulliver Smith

 B6.
 Recorded Quotes From The Book (You Scare Me To Death)

 Marc Bolan (vocals, acoustic guitar), Dyan Birch (backing vocals), Frank Collins (backing vocals), Bernie Holland (electric guitars), Graham Jarvis (drums), Paddy McHugh (backing vocals), Brian Odgers (bass guitar), Graham Todd (piano).
 Edited, arranged and produced by Simon Napier-Bell; engineered by Peter Hughes, Steve Prestage, Dave Siddle; mixed by Steve Prestage.

 Art direction & design by Empyre Design.

-- Released on compact disc and cassette in December 1991 in the UK (Cherry Red, CDM RED 70) and in 1992 in the US (Futurist, FS 1011).
+- Released on compact disc and cassette in December 1991 in the UK (Cherry Red, CDM RED 70) and in 1992 in the US (Futurist, FS 1011) with unique cover.